 - Comprehensive 6 brushing modes fit most users

-- Oral-B APP with Bluetooth connectivity (takes less than 5 seconds to connect with the smart phone) can track your tooth brushing habits and provide the real-time feedback, detection function and brushing timer
+- Oral-B APP with Bluetooth connectivity (takes less than 5 seconds to connect to the smartphone) can track your tooth brushing habits and provide the real-time feedback, detection function and brushing timer

 - Innovative pressure indicator with Smart Ring